Office of Equity Transformation

 Indigenous

-On Turtle Island (Canada), Indigenous refers to people who identify as First Nations, Métis or Inuit.
-Indigenous is used instead of Aboriginal for three reasons.
-First, Indigenous is internationally recognize within the United Nations Declaration on the Rights of Indigenous Peoples.
-Second, and more importantly, “Aboriginal”, like “Indian” is considered an external colonized creation and has been officially denounced by the Association of Manitoba Chiefs in 2014.
+In Canada, Indigenous refers to people who identify as First Nations, Métis or Inuit.
+Indigenous is commonly used instead of Aboriginal for three reasons.
+First, Indigenous is internationally recognized within the United Nations Declaration on the Rights of Indigenous Peoples.
+Second, and more importantly, terms such as “Aboriginal” or “Indian” have distinct legal meanings, are considered an external colonized creation.
 Third, Indigenous comes from the Latin world “indigena,” which means “sprung from the land.”
-As such, Indigenous not only recognizes territory and land claims, but it connects Indigenous people to their land.
+As such, Indigenous not only recognizes territory and land claims, but it connects Indigenous peoples to their land as distinct groups of peoples with unique histories, laws and rights, and whose fundamental identities are tied to their ancestral territories, lands, languages, cultures and traditions.

 Intersectionality